04 Nov What to do if you are on an old version of JD Edwards E1?

 The third option is to upgrade your system to EnterpriseOne 9.2 Release 23 using an IaaS solution.
 For the next 5-10 years, owning the JDE software but using it on a cloud infrastructure might be a good strategy.

-Strategically, Oracle, like any other software vendor, has already decided that one of the paths of the future is the cloud (as a service) both from the point of view of software and infrastructure.
-Why then consider upgrading to 9.2?
-Oracle has committed to continuing premium support for 9.2 through 2033.
-They have changed their update model with a continuous delivery approach instead of major updates every 5 years.
-No customer ever wanted to go through an upgrade – they just wanted the result of an upgrade, so this is a big change.
-Enhancements in mobility, automation, optimization and digital transformation will roll out quarterly over the next 10 years.
-Artificial intelligence and analytics will be a big part of future improvements.
-So the 9.2 product roadmap is still progressing, it's comparable to cloud ERP solutions, and getting those improvements has become much less painful and expensive.
+Strategically, Oracle, like any other software vendor, has already decided that one of the ways of the future is the cloud (as a service) from both a software and infrastructure point of view.
+So why consider upgrading to 9.2?
+Oracle has committed to continuing premium support for 9.2 until 2033.
+They have changed their upgrade model with a continuous delivery approach instead of major upgrades every 5 years.
+No customer ever wanted to go through an upgrade - they just wanted the result of an upgrade, so this is a big change.
+Improvements in mobility, automation, optimization and digital transformation will be launched quarterly over the next 10 years.
+A artificial intelligence and analysis will be a big part of future improvements.
+Therefore, the roadmap for product 9.2 is still progressing, it is comparable to the solutions in ERP and obtaining these improvements has become much less painful and expensive.

-All customers have maintenance and support contracts for the system, so they already have version 9.2, which means there are no JDE software costs for an upgrade.
+All clients, The JDEs have maintenance and support contracts for the system, so they already have version 9.2, which means there are no JDE software costs for an upgrade.

 Users already know the system and business processes, reducing implementation time and costs.
-Upgrading to 9.2 will be cheaper than implementing a new ERP and in some cases much more economical.
+Upgrading to 9.2 will be cheaper than implementing a new one ERP and, in some cases, much more economical.

-Upgrading to 9.2 may give you time to see which cloud technologies win without giving up access to the latest application advancements that would jeopardize business success and growth.
-By installing 9.2 on an IaaS solution, customers can still benefit from a cloud solution in terms of hardware.
+Upgrading to 9.2 may allow time to see which cloud technologies win out without giving up access to the latest application advances that would jeopardize business success and growth.
+When installing 9.2 on an IaaS solution, the clients can still benefit from a cloud solution in terms of hardware.

-This is a viable option to consider and compare to a cloud ERP solution.
+This is a viable option to be considered and compared to a solution ERP in the cloud.

 The only bad decision is to do nothing and stick with the older E1 version